cstarkers/planetary-war/README.md

 - Start with SQLite and see how we go
 - Front end will be suprisingly simple I think - bootstrap, Openlayers for handling the mapping

+## Running todo
+Tried to move from openlayers to maplibre gl js, but that will require a lot more backend work to get the projection the way I want it, so reverted.
+Maplibre gl js does play much nicer with being contained inside bootstrap divs/containers though... might be worth it...